photoprism/photoprism-docs/docs/developer-guide/translations.md

 Only asynchronous confirmation messages and certain API responses need translation to provide a consistent user experience.

-Backend translations are located in `assets/locales`.
-The POT file, containing only English message ids, is `messages.pot`.
+Backend translations can be found in `/assets/locales`.
+The POT file containing message ids is `messages.pot`.

 `default.po` files in sub directories contain localized message strings for each language, e.g.
-`de/default.po` for German.
+`/assets/locales/de/default.po` for German.
 You can open, edit and save them with Poedit.
 Please also commit and push binary `*.mo` files, which will be automatically created by Poedit.

 To add a new translation, open `messages.pot`, click on "Create New Translation" at the bottom, select